sunmeng0421/lessons-learned/You Don't Need to Make an APP for that_2.md

 The takeaway presented in class is that you should always try to build a mobile website first.

-Additioanlly, you should always start with your business objective: What are you trying to achieve by building your mobile presence?
+Additionally, you should always start with your business objective: What are you trying to achieve by building your mobile presence?
 Once you decide where you want to go and what you want to achieve, you'll have a better idea about what you need your product to accomplish.
 From there, you can decide whether a mobile website or mobile application is right for you.

+Check out [this quiz](http://www.entrepreneur.com/article/243482) posted by Entrepreneur Magazine to determine if building an app is right for you!

 ![](http://hswsolutions.com/images/banners/mobile-screens.jpg)